pomdb/pomdb-go/README.md

   pomdb-go<br>
 </h1>

-PomDB is an innovative approach to database management, leveraging the robust storage capabilities of [S3](https://aws.amazon.com/s3/) to store and retrieve data without the need for a traditional database server.
+PomDB is an innovative approach to database management, leveraging the robust storage capabilities of [S3](https://aws.amazon.com/s3/) to store and retrieve data without the need for a server.
 PomDB takes a client-driven approach to data management, with an opinionated schema-based bucket structure for consistency and compatibility.

 > **Table of Contents**
 >